dimadk24/ticalc/DEPLOYMENT.md

 14. Change the url of the app in VK
 15. Validate that app is working inside VK
 16. Validate that it's the last version of the app
-17. Change url in Metrika
+17. Change url in Yandex Metrika
 18. Disconnect from Customer
 19. Revert changes in request.php
 20. Revert **only** homepage field in package.json